Daniel J. Galvin

 Biography

 Galvin’s research has been supported by the Russell Sage Foundation, the Washington Center for Equitable Growth, the National Science Foundation, the Economic Policy Institute, the New Jersey Department of Labor and Workforce Development, the AT&T Research Fellowship, the Miller Center for Public Affairs, the LBJ Foundation, and the Dwight D. Eisenhower Foundation.
-His work has been recognized with several awards, including the 2020 Mary Parker Follett best article prize from the APSA Politics and History section (for “From Labor Law to Employment Law: the Changing Politics of Workers’ Rights”); the 2017 Best Paper Award from the APSA Public Policy section (for “Deterring Wage Theft: Alt-Labor, State Politics, and the Policy Determinants of Minimum Wage Noncompliance”); and the 2012 Emerging Scholar Award from the APSA section on Political Organizations and Parties.
+His work has been recognized with several awards, including the Mary Parker Follett best article prize from the APSA Politics and History section, the 2017 Best Paper Award from the APSA Public Policy section, and the 2012 Emerging Scholar Award from the APSA Political Organizations and Parties section.
 His teaching has been recognized with the E. LeRoy Hall Award for Excellence in Teaching (the highest teaching award in the Weinberg College of Arts and Sciences) and the R. Barry Farrell Teaching Award (Department of Political Science), and he was twice elected by the Northwestern student body to the Faculty Honor Roll.

 Select Publications